 Self-inquiry is…not about looking for a right answer so much as stripping away and letting you see what is not necessary, what you can do without, what you are without your leaves.
 In human beings…we do not call these leaves.
 We call them ideas, concepts, attachments, and conditioning.
 All of this forms your identity.
 Inquiry is a way of inducing a spiritual winter in its most positive sense, stripping everything to its root, to its core…This is a falling into the most essential root of being.

 As you probably know by now, “Ziji” means “radiant inner confidence.”
 This growth requires courage and faith in who you are, and that you are indeed magnificent.
-Play with the courage it takes to let go, to see your core, and consider joining the October Ziji Up!
-Challenge for an extra kick in the butt.
+Play with the courage it takes to let go, to see your core, and consider joining the Ziji Up!
+Mastery Program – the ultimate confidence course for intrepid souls like yours.
+It’ll give you an extra kick in the butt;)